 Ohio Transition Support Partnership

-In 2015, the Ohio Department of Education and Opportunities for Ohioans (OOD) launched the Ohio Transition Support Partnership (OTSP).
+In 2015, the Ohio Department of Education and Opportunities for Ohioans with Disabilities (OOD) launched the Ohio Transition Support Partnership (OTSP).
 This innovative collaboration changed the nature and impact of transition services for students with disabilities in Ohio.
 The Partnership increases the availability of Vocational Rehabilitation (VR) counselors for students with disabilities beginning at age 14 to improve post-school outcomes.
 This earlier engagement helps students with disabilities get a head start on becoming job ready and better prepared to enter the workforce with the skills and experiences necessary to be successful.

 What is Vocational Rehabilitation? - Vocational Rehabilitation (VR) services are services that supplement a student’s Individualized Education Program (IEP) that support students with disabilities to attain and maintain employment.
 Services include but are not limited to:

 - Career Exploration;

 - Authentic Work-Based Learning Experiences in Integrated Settings;

 - Soft Skills Training to promote Workplace Readiness; and